 Chintzware, or chintz pottery, describes chinaware and pottery covered with a dense, all-over pattern of flowers or, less often, other objects.
 It is a form of transferware where the pattern is applied by transfer printing as opposed to the more traditional method of painting by hand.
 The color and patterns are fabulous and add character to interior decor.
 Since these patterns are transferred rather than hand painted they were more affordable than other fine china.
 As you can see, the colors and patterns are vibrant and add a lot of interest to a display.

 We were brought into this project after our client hired a wonderful local cabinet designer to enlarge, layout, and design the cabinetry.
-We helped our client chose everything else for this fabulous large master bathroom.
-As you can see, everything our client needs is in this wonderful bathroom.
+We helped our client chose everything else for this fabulous and luxurious large primary bathroom.

 We enjoyed gutting and re-designing this small home.
 Our clients are in the catering business and needed a lot more cooking and eating space than the original vacation home. space.
 Getting rid of walls allowed for more much prep space.

-The banquet in the eating area saved space so that we could fit a sofa in the living area.
+The banquet in the eating area saved space so that we could fit a sofa in the living area and a home theatre from georgia home theatre.

 In addition, the wall mounted television made of really good quality materials that can be viewed from the banquet.
 We added a full bathroom for the master bedroom and modified the hall bathroom which doubles as a powder room While designing the interior we took the exterior into consideration by making the front symmetrical.